© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of the Cleave Dyke system known as Hesketh Dike and Silver Hill round barrow is a scheduled monument protected by Historic England under reference 1015575.
 View the official record →

-Hesketh Dike and Silver Hill round barrow is a Bronze Age ceremonial and territorial monument complex located in Yorkshire, England.
+Hesketh Dike and Silver Hill round barrow is an ancient burial monument located in Yorkshire, England, comprising a Bronze Age round barrow associated with the Cleave Dyke system.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015575.

 Section of the Cleave Dyke system known as Hesketh Dike and Silver Hill round barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015575.